 The outdated nature of physical gold and silver is one of the most attractive features of metals.
 They can't be tracked electronically, and in this era of government surveillance, that's increasingly important.
 Since many bullion customers are already skeptical of the possibility that their postal worker knows that they are delivering precious metals out of fear of being stolen, the idea that a purchase of gold could be linked to all kinds of personal data about the buyer should be alarming.
-Presumably, NFC-compatible coins or ingots could generate sales reports that include location data and the quantity of metals purchased.
+Furthermore, those looking to rollover their 401k to a Gold IRA Account should be aware that NFC-compatible coins or ingots could generate sales reports that include location data and the quantity of metals purchased.
 Basically, this defeats the purpose of owning physical gold if the government, financial institutions, or even potential criminals can simply access a database to find out who has been buying precious metals (and where).

 The 1099 series is a set of forms used to report profits earned by non-corporate salespeople.
 They allow the IRS to prevent many cases of tax evasion.
 Keeping track of people who may be selling items as a source of income is a key approach.
 In the context of precious metals transactions, dealers must complete a Form 1099-B.